o-jasper/Expression-hook/readme.markdown

 `info` there will contain a keyword-value-list that is passed to `extra` as told about above. `:asd-license` indicates what to fill the `:license` entry of the asd-file with.
-(Probably a good idea to do that.)
+(Probably a good idea to provide it.)

 `header`/`header.txt` contains a header that, if exists is **replaces** the headers of the source files.
 (For instance containing copyright info.)